Emergencies and Disasters and HIV

 Plan ahead.
 To stay healthy, people with HIV must take HIV medicine (called antiretroviral therapy or ART) exactly as prescribed and get and keep an undetectable viral load—a level of HIV in your blood so low that a standard lab test can’t detect it.
 A natural disaster or other emergency may make it harder for you to do this.
 To avoid interruptions in your HIV treatment, ask your health care provider if you can get a 30-day (or longer) emergency prescription refill of your HIV medicine.
 Some states permit coverage for advanced refills of prescription medicine during an emergency, but laws vary by state.
 Learn more about Emergency Prescription Laws in your state.

 Communicate with your provider.
-Talk to your healthcare provider about what you should do if you run out of medicine due to an emergency.
-In addition, in the event of an outbreak of a disease (like the flu), ask your provider whether you need to take specific precautions because you have HIV.
-See information about COVID-19 below.
+Talk to your healthcare provider about what you should do if you run out of medicine due to an emergency and ask whether they recommend any specific precautions because you have HIV or other chronic diseases.

 Learn how you can get emergency prescription assistance.
 The Department of Health and Human Service’s Emergency Prescription Assistance Program may be activated after a disaster.
-It is a free service that helps people in a federally-identified disaster who do not have health insurance get the prescription drugs, vaccinations, medical supplies, and equipment that they need.
-Visit PHE.gov/EPAP for details.
+It is a free service that helps people in a federally identified disaster who do not have health insurance get the prescription drugs, vaccinations, medical supplies, and equipment that they need.
+Learn more about the Emergency Prescription Assistance Program and how you can file a claim at more than 72,000 retail pharmacies across the U.S. and its territories for prescription items that were lost or destroyed in a disaster.

 Resources to Help You Plan Ahead